ChrstphrHll/npc_gen/students/Ysaac Aelrue.md

   int: 11
   str: 9
   wis: 13
-track: Exploration
-trait: I connect everything that happens to me to a grand, cosmic plan.
-trait1: Respectful
-trait2: Superstitious
 year: 1
+guild: Treskal
+partyID: 51
 ---
 # Ysaac Aelrue
 ---
 ### Description
 - 1st year Halfling Fighter in Treskal
-- wavy black hair that's hanging down to their back, Amber eyes, and Light skin
+- wavy black hair that's hanging down to their back, Brown eyes, and Light skin
 - Is Respectful and Superstitious, and has Contentment as their ideal

 ### Organizations